 They must also be physically fit, with enough endurance and strength.
 However, the biggest strengths of a soccer player are mental.

 High-level soccer players demonstrate excellent mental strengths.
 They are passionate about their sport and hungry for success.
-They display mental toughness in times of adversity and are able to self-motivate to put in the extra training.
+They display mental toughness and can self-motivate to put in the extra training.

-Through soccer, players develop crucial leadership skills, and the ability to work well with others.
-Top players are coachable, always willing to learn, but they also take responsibility for their development.
+Through soccer, players develop crucial leadership skills and work well with others.
+Top players are coachable and always willing to learn, but they also take responsibility for their development.

-You have to improve your own skills, but you also need to help those around you.
+You must improve your skills, but you also need to help those around you.
 Being a team player is one of the greatest strengths that soccer players develop.

 What interests should a soccer player have?

-While soccer is a form of exercise, elite soccer players must spend significant time exercising off the ball.
-Soccer players have to do additional running, weight lifting, recovery training, and more outside of soccer.
+While soccer is a form of exercise, elite players must spend significant time exercising off the ball.
+Soccer players must do additional running, weight lifting, recovery training, and more outside of soccer.

 Soccer players have to enjoy exercising, but they also should specifically enjoy running.
-Running is a key component of the game and commonly used to boost endurance or promote recovery.
+Running is a key game component commonly used to boost endurance or promote recovery.

 While coaching boys and girls youth teams, I was shocked to hear how few kids watch soccer.
 I hate to admit it, but I did not watch much soccer as a child either.
 Many kids in the U.S. simply aren’t exposed to soccer games like they are to football and basketball games.

 As a soccer player, you must be a student of the game.
-Studying the game involves more than just playing, it requires that you watch.
-You should watch your own games (on film), people your own age, players at the next level up, and professional players.
+Studying the game involves more than just playing; it requires watching.
+You should watch your games (on film), people your age, players at the next level, and professional players.